mikalai-hryb/notes/kubernetes.md

 # <summary><b>What is the difference between Service Account and User Account?</b></summary>

 Service accounts are different from user accounts, which are authenticated human users in the cluster.
 By default, user accounts don't exist in the Kubernetes API server (at least one `default` Service Account exists).
 </details></li>

+<li><details>
+<summary><b>What is the difference between port and targetPort in Service declaration?</b></summary>

+To put it simply, port is used to listen for incoming traffic from external clients, while targetPort is the Service‘s internal communication port with the pods responsible for handling that traffic.
+</details></li>

 </ol>